jdweitz/Drell-Yan-VEGAS-D/README.md

 The files below contain our implementations and solutions for Problem A, B, analytic comparison, parameter optimization.

-Run `MC_VEGAS` to implement the standard acceptance rejection method, VEGAS method, and parameter optimization.
+Run `MC_VEGAS.ipynb` to implement the standard acceptance rejection method, VEGAS method, and parameter optimization.

 Run `cross-section_analytic_plots.ipynb` to implement and create the analytic contour plots.